OPS-E2E-PPE/VBA-Docs/api/Word.LetterContent.LetterStyle.md

 keywords: vbawd10.chm161546344
 f1_keywords:
 - vbawd10.chm161546344
-ms.prod: word
 api_name:
 - Word.LetterContent.LetterStyle
 ms.assetid: fdb8e106-bb80-468d-4330-e601d3a52938
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # LetterContent.LetterStyle property (Word)

 Returns or sets the layout of a letter created by the Letter Wizard.
 Read/write **WdLetterStyle**.

 ## Syntax

 _expression_. `LetterStyle`

 _expression_ Required.
 A variable that represents a '[LetterContent](Word.LetterContent.md)' object.

 ## Example

 This example creates a new LetterContent object, selects a letter style, and then runs the Letter Wizard by using the **RunLetterWizard** method.

 ```vb